neonwatty/x-search-pro/README.md

 # X Search Pro

-A Chrome extension that simplifies X/Twitter's advanced search with an intuitive UI for creating, saving, and managing complex search queries without memorizing cryptic syntax.
+A free, open-source Chrome extension that simplifies X/Twitter advanced search with an intuitive UI for creating, saving, and managing complex search queries.

 ## Features